-Finland country profile - BBC News
+Finland country profile

 Prime Minister: Juha Sipila

-Juha Sipila became prime minister in April 2015 following his Centre Party victory in the parliamentary election.
+Juha Sipila, pictured at right, became prime minister in April 2015 following his Centre Party victory in the parliamentary election.

 He heads a coalition government made up of the Centre Party, the Finns Party and the National Coalition Party.